Saints and Soldiers: Development

 Ryan Little's first project was the short film The Last Good War, which won a Student Emmy.
 Little wanted to produce a World War II themed feature film.
 In 2002, Little teamed up with producer Adam Abel to create the production company, Go Films.
 After finding a private investor in California, Little and Abel sought to produce the film on a budget of $780,000.
 The original title of the film was "Saints and War".

 Before the film had a script, the filmmakers scouted filming locations, determining the film's plot based on available locations and props.
 They researched World War II events and interviewed World War II veterans to develop the story and characters.

 Casting

 Little and Abel quickly cast Corbin Allred and Kirby Heyborne.
 However, because Heyborne had roles in many other films related to the Church of Jesus Christ of Latter-day Saints (LDS Church), they instructed Heyborne to grow a mustache, dye his hair, use a British accent, and smoke during the movie.
-Because Heyborne did not smoke, he smoked herbal cigarettes and practiced dragging daily for a few weeks before filming.
+Because Heyborne did not smoke, he smoked herbal cigarettes and practiced regularly to appear authentic.
 Additionally, Heyborne did not have access to a dialect coach so he became familiar with British accents by watching other films.
 Heyborne was concerned that this would make him a target for film critics.

-To save on costs, Little and Abel used World War II reenactors as actors who volunteered to travel to Utah and bring their World War II prop equipment at their own expense.
+To save on costs, Little and Abel made extensive use of World War II hobbyist reenactors who volunteered to travel to Utah and bring their authentic-looking prop equipment at their own expense.